mwrnd/innova2_flex_xcku15p_notes/README.md

 ![CH341A Connection](img/CH341A_Programmer_Connection.png)

 Confirm pin connections are independent.
-Note Pins 8, 7, and 3 (Vcc, Hold, and Write-Protect) are shorted together but all other pins are independent with respect to each other.
+Pins 8, 7, and 3 (Vcc, Hold, and Write-Protect) are shorted together but all other pins are independent with respect to each other.
 Check every combination.

 ![Check for Improper Short Connections](img/CH341A_Confirm_Independent_Pins.png)